CT Guided Dental Implant Surgery Edison

 Out of all the dental procedures, dental implant placement is one of the most complicated.
 Even dentists and specialists who have undergone years of training can encounter issues, which can prolong the healing process for patients or even put their implants’ success at risk.
 Fortunately, here at Edison Prosthodontics, we take advantage of technological advancements with CT guided implant surgery.
 If you would like to learn how this can help you enjoy a fully restored smile sooner, contact our team and schedule a consultation with Dr. Shah.

-Why Choose Edison Prosthodontics for CT Guided Implant Surgery?
+Why Choose Edison Prosthodontics for CT Guided Dental Implant Surgery?

 • Advanced Technology for More Accurate Results